 DECEMBER, JANUARY, FEBRUARY

 Winter is sort of a "catch your breath" month for the Maui sport fishing industry.
-Fishing is good, but without the "hot" bites we see in the summer.
+Fishing is good, but with fewer "hot" bites like we see in the summer.
 Big Eye tuna are in season during the winter.
 Big Eye are sometimes confused with yellowfin tuna (except they are fatter with...bigger eyes.
 Go figure).
 Both species are simply referred to as "ahi".
 Since Big Eye are deep water tuna, they're most often hooked by those boats leaving wickedly early and … Read More...

 Do humpback whales effect a Maui fishing charter?
 Well, yes and no. The fish don't care much, but captains are at the mercy of a humpback's movements.